 - Vinyl DNS - VinylDNS manages millions of DNS records supporting thousands of engineers in production at Comcast.
 The platform provides fine-grained access controls, auditing of changes, a self-service user interface, secure RESTful API, and integration with infrastructure automation tools like Ansible and Terraform.

-- DNS Controls - DNSControl is a system for maintaining DNS zones.
+- DNS Control - DNSControl is a system for maintaining DNS zones.
 It has two parts: a domain specific language (DSL) for describing DNS zones plus software that processes the DSL and pushes the resulting zones to DNS providers such as Route53, CloudFlare, and Gandi.
 It can talk to Microsoft ActiveDirectory and it generates the most beautiful BIND zone files ever.
 It runs anywhere Go runs (Linux, macOS, Windows).

 - OctoDNS - OctoDNS helps manage DNS records across multiple providers, including Dyn (Oracle), and AWS.
 Records are stored in a git repository.

 - Denominator - Denominator from Netflix “is a portable Java library for manipulating DNS clouds.”
 Denominator has pluggable back-ends, including AWS Route53, Neustar Ultra, DynECT, Rackspace Cloud DNS, OpenStack Designate, and a mock for testing.
+It appears this has not been updated since 2016.

 - SPF Record Validation - A web-based tool recommended on BIND-users.
 “These tools are meant to help you deploy SPF records for your domain.
 They use an actual RFC 7208 compliant library (pyspf) for tests and will dynamically test for processing limit errors (no other testers I’m aware of do this).”

 - ZSU - From the Comprehensive Perl Archive Network, a Zone Serial Update tool by Andras Salamon.
+This tool appears to be abandoned, but it may still be useful.

 - nsdiff - Posted on BIND-users: “My program nsdiff is useful for copying dynamic zones from from an existing master to a new master without faffing around with